Current Studies

 Why does one person win a raffle and not the person sitting next to them?
 Is it the magic of luck?
 Is it fate?
 Or is it simply due to probability and chance?
 This 15-minute study explores children’s (ages 5-11) ideas and perceptions about luck and chance.
 Children will hear stories about kids their age and will be asked why different outcomes occur, as well as their own thoughts on these concepts.
 Compensation includes a small toy from our prize box.*

 *All in-person studies are compensated with a small toy from our prize box.
-Participants of Knick Knack will also receive a free book and be entered into a $25 gift card drawing.
-For studies conducted over Zoom, participants are encouraged to stop by the Children’s Research Center in-person to pick up their toy!
-Families who participate virtually in of our Overtime study and are unable to come by in-person will instead be compensated with entrance into a $50 gift card drawing.
-Prize box toys include: animal assembling sets, bookmarks, bubble wands, candles, coloring pencils, fidget toys, flashlights, foam airplane sets, maracas, multi-pens, sketchbooks, stickers, pin buttons, plastic jumping frogs, plastic rings, playing cards, pin buttons, pop-its, pop-it bracelets, puzzle toys, slap bracelets, slinkies, small stories, small wheeled toys, stamps, stickers, metal and plastic sunglasses, word search booklets, and yoyos.
+For studies conducted over Zoom, participants are encouraged to stop by the Children’s Research Center in-person to pick up their toy.
+Prize box toys include: animal assembling sets, bookmarks, bubble wands, candles, children’s books, coloring pencils, fidget toys, flashlights, foam airplane sets, maracas, multi-pens, pin buttons, plastic jumping frogs, plastic rings, playing cards, pin buttons, pop-its, pop-it bracelets, puzzle toys, sketchbooks, slap bracelets, slinkies, small stories, small wheeled toys, stamps, stickers, metal and plastic sunglasses, word search booklets, and yoyos.

 Interested in Participating?